LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security/IT Security doc.md

     * **Pharming / DNS Spoofing**
 	 	![alt text](img/Pharming.PNG "Logo Title Text 1")
-		For pharming, the attacker manipulate/poison the dns service protocol.
+		For pharming, the attacker manipulate/poison the dns service [[protocol]].
 There are vulnerability of the system that can be misused by the attacker.
 The attacker can manipulate the dns server or the machine (but they rather do the machine).
 So the dns domain would lead the client to the attacker's IP website.

 * **Advantages and disadvantages of security mechanisms and protocols on all layers of the network reference model and compare them.
 Also, give examples for their use.**